HowProgrammingWorks/SelfAssessment/.github/src/Roles/JavaScript.md

 ## JavaScript

 - To start asynchronous programming
-  - arrow function
+  - arrow function: 🖐️ used
-  - ...spread
+  - ...spread: 🖐️ used
-  - ...rest
+  - ...rest: 🖐️ used
-  - instanceof
+  - instanceof: 🖐️ used
-  - typeof
+  - typeof: 🖐️ used
-  - destructuring
+  - destructuring: 🖐️ used
-  - generator
+  - generator: 🖐️ used
-  - iterator
+  - iterator: 🖐️ used
-  - chaining
+  - chaining: 🎓 known
-  - yield
+  - yield: 🎓 known
-  - Symbol
+  - Symbol: 🎓 known
-  - class
+  - class: 🖐️ used
-  - this
+  - this: 🖐️ used
-  - super
+  - super: 🖐️ used
-  - try..catch
+  - try..catch: 🖐️ used
-  - return
+  - return: 🖐️ used
-  - new Error
+  - new Error: 🖐️ used
-  - default parameters
+  - default parameters: 🖐️ used
-  - Object
+  - Object: 🖐️ used
-  - Array
+  - Array: 🖐️ used
-  - Map
+  - Map: 🖐️ used
-  - Set
+  - Set: 🖐️ used
-  - IIFE
+  - IIFE: 🖐️ used
-  - throw
+  - throw: 🖐️ used
 - To start Node.js
-  - async function
+  - async function: 🖐️ used
-  - async generator
+  - async generator: 🎓 known
-  - async iterator
+  - async iterator: 🎓 known
-  - optional chaining
+  - optional chaining: 🎓 known
-  - global
+  - global: 🎓 known
-  - globalThis
+  - globalThis: 🎓 known
-  - getters and setters
+  - getters and setters: 🖐️ used
-  - prototype
+  - prototype: 🎓 known
-  - equality operators
+  - equality operators: 🖐️ used
-  - logical operators
+  - logical operators: 🖐️ used
-  - ternary operator
+  - ternary operator: 🖐️ used
-  - await
+  - await: 🖐️ used
-  - template literal
+  - template literal: 🖐️ used
-  - strict mode
+  - strict mode: 🖐️ used
-  - Reflect
+  - Reflect: 🎓 known
-  - for await
+  - for await: 🎓 known
-  - import
+  - import: 🖐️ used
-  - export
+  - export: 🖐️ used
-  - mixin
+  - mixin: 🎓 known
-  - extend
+  - extend: 🎓 known
-  - Proxy
+  - Proxy: 🎓 known
-  - timers
+  - timers: 🖐️ used
-  - EventEmitter
+  - EventEmitter: 🎓 known
-  - Date
+  - Date: 🖐️ used
-  - BigInt
+  - BigInt: 🖐️ used
-  - npm
+  - npm: 🎓 known